seanwu1105/ncu-helper/README.md

 __⚠️⚠️ Because I have graduated from NCU, it would be difficult for me to continually maintain this project.  ⚠️⚠️__

+> If you want to continuely maintain the project, feel free to fork this project.
+I would be happy to update a notification to this extension to redirect users to your new extension.
+Contact me if you have any thought.

 ## Installing

 [![extension](https://developer.chrome.com/webstore/images/ChromeWebStore_BadgeWBorder_v2_206x58.png)](https://goo.gl/YM69cw)